 In Hanoi, life is lived on the streets.
 Vendors of all sorts hawk food, prayer flags, conical hats, and more from their street corner perches.
 Storefronts exist but seem to be a waste of space.
 Commerce and community happen on the sidewalks.
 This uniquely sets Hanoi apart from the equally energetic and fast-passed cities of Saigon and Da Nang.
 Vietnam’s capital city quickly stole my heart for my favorite city in the country.
-Hanoi also happens to be the Vietnamese city that is the most mindful towards environmental and social sustainability.
+Hanoi also happens to be the Vietnamese city that is the most mindful of environmental and social sustainability.
 Here’s how to be a responsible traveler in Hanoi.

 Looking for a sustainable place to stay in Hanoi?
 Book any of the Essence hotels which have fantastic environmental and social sustainability programs: Essence d’Orient Hotel & Spa, Essence Hanoi Hotel & Spa, or Essence Palace Hotel & Spa.
+Book your bus ticket to Hanoi easily on Bookaway.com.

 A FOOD TOUR THAT GIVES BACK